WICG/import-maps/README.md

 ### Resolving a module specifier

-TODO: write down the algorithm for this.
+_TODO: write down the algorithm for this.
+Follow along in [#6](https://github.com/domenic/package-name-maps/issues/6)._

 ## Alternatives considered